23o4i7/Sean-Sejin-Docs/docs/creatingANewDiscordApplication.md

 ---

 ## Register the new application as a bot
+This part will help you how to register the new application to create a bot.

 1. After the application name is created, you will see the general information page.
 On the left side of the page, you will be able to see **Bot**.<br><br>![newApplication1](../graphics/registration1.png)